sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/DOWNLOADING.md

 [train108@login02 ~]$
 ````

-After the download completes, go ahead and list the files in your HOME directory using the [`ls`](https://en.wikipedia.org/wiki/Ls) command.
+After the download completes, go ahead and list the files in your HOME directory using the [`ls`](https://en.wikipedia.org/wiki/Ls) command to check out how muchdata we've downloaded.

 *Command:*